⚡ Half-Day Express Guide

 S7 S-Bahn

-When to use: S7 works well if you're staying near Alexanderplatz or prefer more frequent departures.
+When to use: S7 works if you're near Alexanderplatz or prefer more frequent departures.
 Cost is identical to RE1.

 BerlinWanderlust Editorial Team